Hecla Mining: History

 "to resolve claims stemming from releases of wastes from its mining operations.
 Settlement funds will be dedicated to restoration and remediation of natural resources in the Coeur d’Alene Basin.
 The agreement, which was lodged in federal district court in Idaho today, brings closure to that lawsuit and establishes a strong basis for future cooperation between Hecla and the governments in the Coeur d’Alene Basin."

 In January 2017 Hecla Mining reported full year 2016 production totaling 17.2 million ounces of silver and 233,929 ounces of gold.

+Beginning in 2019, EPA inspections of the Greens Creek Mine found several violations involving the improper disposal of lead-containing items.
+In 2023, the company agreed to pay $143,124 and to take corrective action to settle the violations with the EPA.

 Location sites

 Hecla's processing takes place in various sites besides the United States.
 Some Hecla mining sites are Casa Berardi, in La Sarre Quebec.
 This site is 100% owned by Hecla, with a production rate of 121,493 ounces of gold.
 Another site is the Greens Creek and Lucky Friday, Lucky Friday is a deep underground site that has been operation since 1942.
 Due to COVID-19 in 2020 the site production decreased significantly, and was only able to produce about 2.0 million ounces of silver that year.